CosmoGridCollab/CosmoGridCollab.github.io/README.md

 The CosmoGrid dataset consists of a total of 20928 simulations divided into three main parts:
 - grid:   a set of 2500 cosmologies, each with 7 simulations from unique initial conditions (a total of 17500 N-body runs),
-- fiducial: simulations and the fiducial cosmology and its $\pm\Delta$ derivatives, with 200 unique initial conditions (600 runs),
+- fiducial: simulations and the fiducial cosmology and its ±∆ derivatives, with 200 unique initial conditions (600 runs),
 - benchmark: simulation benchmarks used for systematics testing of features chosen for parameter inference (28 runs).

 The data is hosted by ETH Zurich and is available via the Globus transfer.
 For each simulation, we store: